pantheon-systems/documentation/source/content/inclusive-language.md

 ### Applicable Content

 This applies to absolutely everything.
-Consider inclusive language in the product, presentation decks, job ads, social media, documentation, blog posts, landing pages on our website, and the way we communicate in emails and in meetings.
+Consider inclusive language in the product, presentation decks, job ads, social media, documentation, blog posts, websites, and the way we communicate in emails and meetings.

 ## Inclusive Language Guide

 ### What is ableist language?

 <dfn id="ableist-lang">Ableist language</dfn> is offensive to people with disability.
-It can also refer to language that is derogatory, abusive or negative about disability. (source)
+It can also refer to language that is derogatory, abusive, or negative about disability. (source)

 #### Examples & Alternatives

 - Rather than "sanity check", try specifying what you need from the check.
-- Avoid describing something as "crippled" or "crippling".
+- Avoid describing something as "crippled", "crippling", or "lame".
 Instead, try words like "broken" or "hindering".
 - Instead of something being "crazy" or "insane", try "baffling," "wild," "unexpected" or similar language.
+- Instead of “OCD”, use “meticulous” or “detail oriented”.
+- Instead of “mute”, use “non-verbal”. (source)
+- When referring to someone with a disability, do not use the words “high (or low) functioning”.
+“High functioning is not how an autistic person experiences being autistic, it’s how society experiences the autistic person.”

 ### What is violent language